theajmalrazaq/pingpong/README.md

   max_score db 5
   ```

----

-## Acknowledgments
-Special thanks to our instructor and peers for guidance and support in developing this project.

----

 ## License
 This project is licensed under the MIT License.
 Feel free to use and modify the code for educational purposes.

----